Skip to main content

 Point 2

-Allow minimum autonomy for an additional 60 to 90 minutes.
+Plan minimum self-sufficiency for 60 to 90 extra minutes.

 Point 3

-Define a digestive withdrawal rule in the event of nausea.
+Define a digestive fallback rule in case of nausea.

 Point 4

-Validate the strategy on similar terrain before objective.
+Validate the strategy on similar terrain before the goal race.

 FAQ

-The mix is often more robust.
-Liquid formats take over when solid food becomes difficult.
+A mix is often more robust.
+Liquid formats take over when solid intake becomes difficult.

-Strengthen hydration, check sodium concentration and simplify formats to remain tolerable.
+Increase hydration, check sodium concentration, and simplify formats so they stay tolerable.

-The framework can remain the same with more checkpoints and logistical margins.
+The framework can stay the same, with more checkpoints and more logistical margin.

 Scientific references